vintagesucks/PokemonGo-Map-Install-Guides/DO-UBUNTU-14-04.md

 ### Step 2: Change root password

-> You can find <YourDropletIP> and current root password in an email from DigitalOcean
+> You can find the Droplet's IP and current root password in an email from DigitalOcean

 `ssh root@<YourDropletIP>`